 - upper arms and buttocks

 There are different types of acne:

-- you find also black heads but also white heads and papules with pus.
+- Middle light acne (acne papulopustulosa): You find also blackheads but also whiteheads and papules with pus.
 Try not to pick, visit a dermatologist to get the right treatment in order to avoid scars

 What other kind of acne forms exist?

-What triggers acne?
+What causes acne?

 Is acne caused by bacteria?
 Is acne contagious?

 Of course the answer is a double NO. We all have millions of bacteria and fungi on our skin.
 Of course the balance between skin and bacteria can be destroyed.
 Only when this happens is there a higher chance of getting skin problems.
 One of them is the skin disease acne.
 So please keep in mind: acne is not contagious!
 The propionibacterium does not spread like a contagious disease.
 You can not get acne if you are out with your friends who have acne.
 Acne in this case is not contagious.
 But tell your friends that there is a solution for acne.
 Send them to a dermatologist.
 If acne is not treated early, acne scars will remain for the rest of your life.